Honoring

 Apr 28 – May 2

-Enrichment activities at local public and charter schools
+Enrichment activities at local public and charter schools, jointly developed with the Amistad Commission

 Thursday – Friday